epics-extensions/EPNix/docs/ioc/tutorials/streamdevice.md

 To run your IOC,
-build it first with `nix build -L`, and change directory into the `./result/iocBoot/iocExample` folder.
+build it first with `nix build -L`, then change directory into the `./result/iocBoot/iocExample` folder.
-Then, run:
+Run:

 ```bash
 ./st.cmd